ScriptsOfTribute/.github/profile/README.md

 Dockerfile for competition environment is available [here](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/blob/master/Dockerfile)

-The paper describing the competition is on [arXiv](https://arxiv.org/abs/2305.08234) (also accepted at IEEE COG 2024).
+Extended version of the COG 2024 paper describing the competition is available on [arXiv](https://arxiv.org/abs/2305.08234).

 <!--Detailed rules of the competition are described in [this section](#ieee-conference-on-games-2024). -->